-If you are looking for a more robust solution to propel your leadership development from home, we invite you to check out our 4-month virtual intensive Fast Track, which includes highly interactive virtual trainings, one-on-one executive coaching sessions and a community of high-performing women leaders across diverse industries that will unleash your leadership potential.
+If you are looking for a more robust solution to propel your leadership development from home, we invite you to check out Fast Track, our 4-month virtual intensive for women leaders that includes highly interactive virtual trainings, one-on-one executive coaching sessions and a community of high-performing women leaders across diverse industries that will unleash your leadership potential.
 You can learn more and join us here.

 As you put these tips into action, you’ll stand out as a leader in a time when your contributions are needed more than ever.